 "Future efforts must concentrate on how media sectors concerned with children's healthy development can work together to produce and promote higher quality screen-based experiences," Inniss says.
 "This is an important next stage, because there is growing evidence that how young children interact with screen media is at least as important as how much time they spend."

-More information: Full report: mottnpch.org/reports-surveys/s… a-use-young-children
+More information: Full report: mottnpch.org/reports-surveys/screening-out-screen-time-parents-limit-media-use-young-children

 Common Sense Media: www.commonsensemedia.org/